-Taipa Village Cultural Association collaborated with ZINECOOP Hong Kong to introduce a new exhibition in April 2019, entitled “SEE SAW ZINE” which aims to promote local zine culture, individual publishing and facilitate art exchange between Hong Kong and Macau artists.
+Taipa Village Cultural Association collaborated with ZINECOOP Hong Kong to introduce an exhibition in April 2019, entitled “SEE.
+SAW.
+ZINE?
+Publish Yourself !” which aims to promote local zine culture, individual publishing and facilitate art exchanges between Hong Kong and Macau artists.
 The exhibition showcases an extensive collection of zines and other printed materials in the format of broadsheets and risographs.

-ZINECOOP is an organization that promotes local zine culture.
-They link zinesters, book fairs, zine stores and readers altogether.
-They help to support any zine problems, such as zine making and distributing.
+Established in November 2017, ZINECOOP is an art organisation that promotes local zine culture.
+They link zinesters, book fairs, zine stores and readers altogether, as well as supporting zine making and distributing.

 “ZINE” is derived from “magazine”, a short form of “fanzine”.
-It is a handmade, low-cost and low circulated publication which features different topics regarding the society, life, human and many other related issues.
+It is a handmade, low-cost and low circulated publication which features different topics regarding the society, daily life and many other related issues.
 The content is reflected in the form of text, sketches, images, diagrams, photos and illustrations.

-Beatrix Pang, a Hong Kong-born visual artist and cultural practitioner, founder of Small Tune Press, an independent art publishing house.
-She has studied design and photography in both local and international art institutes.
-Pang is currently a researcher on visual culture study.
+Beatrix Pang is a Hong Kong-born visual artist and cultural practitioner, and founder of Small Tune Press, an independent art publishing house.
+She has studied design and photography both locally and internationally, and is currently a visual culture studies researcher.

-Forrest Lau, founder of A Thin Booklet, book designer at Red Publish and graphic designer/illustrator at Yes magazine.
-Lau is a cinema-goer, a history lover, a graphic enthusiast, a bookworm and a dreamer, who loves to get fully indulged in the book and magazine art industry.
+Forrest Lau is founder of A Thin Booklet, a book designer at Red Publish and a graphic designer/illustrator at Yes magazine.
+Lau is a passionate cinema-goer, a history lover, a graphic arts enthusiast, a bookworm and a dreamer who loves being fully immersed in the book and magazine art industry.

 Ranee Ng, founder of Off the Table, is a visual artist who specialises in graphic design, visual culture and zine publishing.